How Long Does It Take for a Credit Card Payment to Post?

 Bank processing times

-It’s also the case that individual banks and financial institutions may vary in processing speed.
+Individual banks and financial institutions may vary in their processing speeds.
 A number of factors can contribute to the time it takes for a financial institution to process a credit card payment, including the bank’s size, its location and cutoff time for payments, as well as the type of transaction being processed.

 Weekends and holidays